Last Updated on May 17, 2022

 Nourish your skin

 Taking care of your skin is an important part of self-care.
-Not only does it help your complexion, a skincare ritual can allow you time to relax and unwind at the end of the day.
+Not only does it help your complexion, but a skincare ritual can also allow you time to relax and unwind at the end of the day.
 I want to stick to a simple yet relaxing daily skincare routine and make sure I’m not skipping any important steps.
-If you need some inspiration for your skincare routine, here’s a peek at mine.

 Get more sleep